 Ian Skennerton’s first issue of the International Arms & Militaria ‘Collector’ was published in 1995.
-From issue 20, 'Collector' has expanded into a more comprehensive annual of over 130 pages with thread-sewn, square back binding and higher grade paper.
+From issue 20, 'Collector' expanded into a larger annual of over 130 pages with thread-sewn, square back binding and higher grade paper.
 As well as presenting a top quality journal for collectors of arms, edged weapons, medals, cartridges, uniforms and militaria.
+The last issue available in 2012 was no.30.

 The aims & objectives of 'Collector' are—-